Elizabeth Creak Charitable Trust

 Emily PadfieldI wasn’t born into a farming family, but I was lucky enough to be surrounded by a community willing to offer me copious amounts of experience.

-I grew up on a dairy farm in Carmarthenshire where my brother and father breed pedigree Holsteins, I now live in Ceredigion and am about to join my boyfriend in contract farming 300 spring calving...
+I grew up on a dairy farm in Carmarthenshire where my brother and father breed pedigree Holsteins, I now live in Ceredigion where my partner and I contract farm a herd of 300 spring block calving...